JuliasBright/Google-Prediction/README.md

-# Get Real Data From WIKI,AMAZON,FB,APPLE.
+# Get Real Data From Google.

 This Program work very simple takes data from various platflom and display it, what you do with the data is totaly upon your Code.
-This is the version One of the Layers for my Main project Intelligence.Tofind more About my project click Here https://github.com/JuliasBright/intelligence.
+.Tofind more About my project click Here https://github.com/JuliasBright/intelligence.
 Infused with various importations Here are some Required

 ## Getting Started